dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/AuthGuide.md

 ## Token Management

-Token persistence is abstracted by ``Models/Tokens/SpotifyTokenStore`` implementations:
+Token persistence is abstracted by ``TokenStore`` implementations:

 - ``TokenStoreFactory`` provides secure defaults (Keychain on Apple platforms, restricted files elsewhere).
 - ``RestrictedFileTokenStore`` applies POSIX permission hardening for production or simulator use.
-- ``InMemoryTokenStore`` keeps tokens ephemeral for tests and previews.
+- An in-memory token store (like the helper used throughout the test suite) keeps tokens ephemeral for tests and previews.

-Every authenticator conforms to ``SpotifyTokenRefreshing`` so you can swap the backing storage without touching the calling code.
+Every authenticator conforms to a shared token-refreshing protocol so you can swap the backing storage without touching the calling code.
 Token refresh is coordinated through ``SpotifyClientEvents/onTokenExpiring(_:)`` which fires whenever a new access token is issued.

 ## Best Practices